BrianHenryIE/bh-wp-plugins-page/README.md

 * When removing a Licence link, add an admin notice for a few days so users can still easily access the page.
 * Add a UI for specifying Settings links for plugins that don't have them
 * Add installed date and last updated date on each plugin
+* Logs should go before Deactivate, never ahead of anything else.
+* Reconsider use of PHP_INT_MAX in actions.

 ## Contributing